SaitomoPM/public-site/docsGenerator/docs/src/gateways/ar-io-node/linux-setup.md

 ## Overview
 The following instructions will guide you through the process of installing the AR.IO node on a Linux machine, specifically Ubuntu 22.04.3 desktop on a home computer.
 Actual steps may differ slightly on different versions or distributions.
 This guide will cover how to set up your node, point a domain name to your home network, and create an nginx server for routing traffic to your node.
 No prior coding experience is required.

-Once your Gateway is set up, be sure to join the [Gateway Address Registry (GAR) testnet](/../testnet).

 ## System Requirements